SecuritySynapse/security-summit-project-report/writing/report.md

 ### Summary Checklist

-TODO: Please create a filled checkbox for each update task that you completed
+TODO: Please create a filled checkbox for each report task that you completed

 TODO: Please do not fill in the checkbox if you did not complete the task